Samsul7718/Portfolio/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Projects Overview
-## Successfully completed portfolio project using React,JavaScript,Tailwind CSS("@tailwindcss/vite": "^4.1.11"),Material UI.
+Successfully completed portfolio project using React,JavaScript,Tailwind CSS("@tailwindcss/vite": "^4.1.11"),
+Material UI.
 With proper responsive in all devices.